matiaspunx/spookards/README.md

 ### Impact:

 Spookards offers a unique and creative way to celebrate Halloween by leveraging artificial intelligence to deliver personalized and exciting content.
 It's perfect for those looking to add a spooky and fun twist to their social media interactions.

+## TODO

+- Add a button to share in social media
+- Login with Supabase to save postcards to a database
+- Add a button to regenerate postcard
+- Add a button to delete postcard